craytor-archived/Mine-Panel/README.md

 ## Mine-Panel
 A lightweight Minecraft control panel for hosting companies

-MCHostPanel can manage an unlimited number of Minecraft control panels, including CraftBukkit, Tekkit, and any other custom build that uses a .jar file.
+Mine-Panel can manage an unlimited number of Minecraft control panels, including CraftBukkit, Tekkit, and any other custom build that uses a .jar file.

 NOTE: Some features of this project including auto-updating and directory deleting/renaming are currently broken, and have been disabled.